sitiporn/DebiasNeuro-components/README.md

 -  [x] find top 20 K-percent neurons based on NIE scores
 -  [x] maksing incremental top 1-20 K-percent neurons and computing heuristic
 -  [x] plot the incremental heuristic scores between 1 and 20
+-  [ ] vary the number of neurons from topk from entire layers
+-  [ ] vary value of neuron's representation
+-  [ ] experiment on (MNLI-mismatched)

 ## Result